 WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be considerably more performant than OpenVPN, and is generally regarded as the most secure, easiest to use, and simplest VPN solution for modern Linux distributions.

 WireGuard may be optionally installed by the Quick Installer.
-Once this is done, you can manage local (server) settings, create a peer configuration and control the
+Once this is done, you can manage both local and remote server settings, create a peer configuration and control the

 wg-quick service with RaspAP.